devnull-cz/c-prog-lang/modules/pointers.md

                             addr2
 ```

-- the size of the pointer depends on architecture and the way the program was
+- the size of the pointer depends on the architecture and the way the program
-  compiled (see `-m32` / `-m64` command line switches of gcc)
+  was compiled (see `-m32` / `-m64` command line switches of gcc)

 - `sizeof (p)` will return the amount of memory to store the address of the
   object the pointer points to